andrefdre/Pose-API/README.md

   <br>
 </h1>
   <p align="center">
     The Pose-Api mod is a custom Minecraft mod developed using the Minecraft Fabric modding platform.
+It allows you to retrieve a series of important info regarding your in-game character.
-It allows to create an interface with the game to generate datasets for Deep-Learning.
+    Its main purpose is to create a communication interface with the game to then generate datasets for Deep-Learning purposes.
     <br />
     <!-- <a href="https://github.com/andrefdre/Pose-API/wiki"><strong>Explore the Wiki »</strong></a> -->
     <!-- <br /> -->